nrwl/ng-be-workshop-2024/exercises/advanced/caching-deep-dive.md

-# `📖 Excercise:` Cache miss debugging, optimizations and fine tuning of inputs and outputs
+# `📖 Exercise:` Cache miss debugging, optimizations and fine tuning of inputs and outputs

 ## 📚&nbsp;&nbsp;**Learning outcomes**
 - Learn how to debug cache misses